Battle of New Orleans, The [Laws A7]

 Had the war gone on, the British might still have done some damage.
 Lambert and Cochrane took their surviving forces to Mobile, and the city was in danger of falling when word came that peace had been made (Hickey, p.
 214).

 Of the whole affair, Morison (p.
-395) concludes, "The Battle of New Orleans had no military value since peade had already been signed at Ghent on Christmas Eve, but it made a future President of the United States, and in folklore wiped out all previous American defeats, ending the "Second War of Independence" in a blaze of glory. - RBW
+395) concludes, "The Battle of New Orleans had no military value since peace had already been signed at Ghent on Christmas Eve, but it made a future President of the United States [Jackson], and in folklore wiped out all previous American defeats [of which there had been many, especially on the Canadian front], ending the "Second War of Independence" in a blaze of glory.
+The peace treaty made it clear that the war was a draw -- both sides went back to the status quo ante -- but the Americans, because they hadn't been overwhelmed, generally felt they had won. - RBW

 - Borneman; Walter R. Borneman, 1812: The War That Forged a Nation, Harper Collins, 2006